 Okay.
 I admit it.
 I was a little scared of “foster to adopt” at first.
 There, I said it!
+There were some fears.

 I was worried that we would get kids I could not handle.
 I was afraid that it would disrupt our family too much.
 I was afraid that we would fall in love and then the kids would be moved.
 My biggest fear, though, was working with Child Protective Services (CPS).
 I am not a huge fan of bureaucracy, but here I was, getting into partnership with a huge state agency about which I’d heard little that was redeeming.

 I am happy to report that none of these fears were realized.
 First of all, let’s talk about CPS.
-Without exception, everyone I have met or worked with in CPS has been a friendly professional with a genuine and obvious love of children.
-They truly do want the best for the children they encounter, whether the “best,” is reunion with their family of origin or an adoptive home.
+Without exception, everyone I have met or worked with within CPS has been a friendly professional with a genuine and obvious love of children.
+They truly do want the best for the children they encounter, whether the “best,” is a reunion with their family of origin or adoptive home.
 I know there are inept and uncaring workers out there, but I do believe they are the exception.
 Of course, they have their flaws but I do not think anyone goes to work for CPS just because they need a paycheck; their hearts are in it.

 The “falling in love” factor is a risk, but a calculated one.
 I’ve talked about guarding your heart before.